turneraj/MEOWS/README.md

 1. Open bash (commandline) and set your working directory to the path of the `meows` directory.
   * In the `meows` directory, there is a FASTA file containing the sequence of *Limia melanonotata* (GenBank: JX968693.1; Alda *et al.*, 2013) cytochrome oxidase subunit I (COI) gene (called `example_seq.fasta`), as well as the code for MEOWS, `meows.py` (ignore picture files).

 2. Once you have set your working directory, you will need to enter (without < or > or ""):
   * `python meows.py --input <location to example_seq.fasta> --gene <gene name> --muscle_path <full path to muscle execuitable file> --raxml_path <full path to raxml executable file>`
-  * Hit return to run program (Note: Your commandline code should look similar to the "Commandline Example Image" below, but with your own path to files)
+  * Hit return to run program
+  * **Note: Your commandline code should look similar to the "Commandline Example Image" below, but with your own path to files.
+If you are workign on Windows, your path should start with "C:\..." (make sure to use \ and not / when using windows).**

 3. Your directory will now be populated with:
   * all_blast_seqs
   * muscle_output
   * RAxML files (5)

 4. Open FigTree, select "open" and choose the file named `RAxML_bipartitions.raxml_analysis` to visualize the phylogeny for *Limia* using the COI locus.
 An example of the phylogeny is found below ("Limia Phylogeny Example). **Note: FigTree may prompt you with "Please select a name for these values", in which case type "bootstrap."**

 Commandline Example Image: